-The information in this guidance is supported by a Technical Background Paper (Appendix 2), which sets out the climate science and modelling assumptions that underpin the required allowances.
+The information in this guidance is supported by a Technical Background Paper (Appendix 2: Technical background paper), which sets out the climate science and modelling assumptions that underpin the required allowances.

-The allowances are available to view in mapped form here.
+The allowances are available to view in mapped form in the webmap.